- Elasticsearch cluster

 Check the “nodes.node_name.fs” field to determine the free disk space on that node.

-- It signifies that you have crossed flood watermark already and writing will be blocked for shards allocated on this particular node.
+• It signifies that you have crossed low watermark already and shards cannot be allocated to this particular node anymore.

 oc edit es elasticsearch -n openshift-logging